"Céad míle fáilte"

 "A Hundred Thousand Welcomes"!

+The question "What nationality would you like to be other than your own?" got me thinking about my grandparents.
+As previously mentioned in Part 1, my maternal grandparents were straight off the boat from Ireland.
+These are their passport pictures.
 My grandmother, Ellen "Nellie" Ahern, arrived in Boston on June 11, 1920, at the age of 23.
 She was from Killorglin, outside of Killarney, in County Kerry.
 My grandfather, Timothy Sullivan, arrived in Boston on November 20, 1920, at the age of 21.
 He was from Skibbereen, in County Cork.
 They came to escape the oppression and poverty in Ireland.
 In my grandmother's case, her father insisted she emigrate despite leaving a boyfriend in Ireland.
 The myth perpetuated in "the old country" was that America's streets were paved in gold.

 They met by accident.
 My grandfather's sister Bridie and my grandmother worked as domestics in Brookline, MA.
 Grandpa knocked on the door to visit Bridie one day, but instead the door was opened by my grandmother.
 He had the wrong house.
 Love at first sight!!!!
 And the rest, as they say, is history.
 (Many thanks to my Aunt Helen for the background information.)